joodie/clojure-refactoring/README.markdown

 Emacs dependencies
 ---

-clojure-mode (with swank-clojure 1.3.3 or higher), paredit, and thing at point.
+clojure-mode (with nrepl 0.1.8), paredit, and thing at point.

 Having ido-mode enabled is recommended when using